5 office design mistakes to avoid

 Good lighting is one of the best ways to ensure a healthier and happier workforce.
 Incorporate a mixture of natural light and carefully designed lighting within your office, taking both the space and the task at hand into consideration.
 Don’t forget that your lighting needs to be compliant with emergency lighting guidelines.

-#3.
-Ignoring human wellbeing
+3. Ignoring wellbeing

 When agile working and employee wellbeing first became important to office design, designers liked to incorporate elements of play, often at the expense of anything else.
 There was a time on the early 90s when the offices of trendy companies were borderline indistinguishable from a sixth form common room, or even a toddler’s playgroup, with slides, beanbags and ball pools competing for space with boring stuff like desks.